aweirdgift/aweirdgift/README.md

 ### Hi there 👋

-I'm **Mariah Gift** currently a Computer Science student at City College of Calamba.
+I'm **Mariah Gift** graduate bachelor's degree in Computer Science at City College of Calamba.
 I am pursuing to be a software developer, exploring the front-end and back-end development.

-- 🔭 I’m currently working on Management Information System Department (CCC-MISD) as an intern web programmer.
+- 🔭 My internship held at Management Information System Department (CCC-MISD) as an intern web programmer.
 - 🌱 I’m currently learning Javascript, PHP, SQL
 - 🤔 I’m looking for help with UX/UI designing
 - 💬 Ask me about The Promised Neverland and One Piece!